 #4 ‘o’ becomes ‘a’ when unstressed

-Did you think about speaking Russian and reading Russian to have a good Russian accent is that every letter that you read will be pronounced the way it is. in English this is much different, every letter can be pronounced in a myriad of different ways and this can be very confusing for people who are trying to learn English.
+The good thing about speaking Russian and reading Russian to have a good Russian accent is that every letter that you read will be pronounced the way it is. in English this is much different, every letter can be pronounced in a myriad of different ways and this can be very confusing for people who are trying to learn English.

 Now, there is one exception in Russian. that is the letter ‘o’.
 When this letter is not stressed then it will often be pronounced as an ‘a’. this happens often with neuter nouns such as the word for tree: derevo.
-Since the stress is at the first syllable, the letter ‘o’ at the end will be pronounced as an ‘a’. so essentially, you’re actually saying a different word which sounds like ‘dereva’. this change involved is the most seen in Moscow, but also in other parts of Russia this also happens.
+Since the stress is at the first syllable, the letter ‘o’ at the end will be pronounced as an ‘a’. so essentially, you’re actually saying a different word that sounds like ‘dereva’. this change involved is the most seen in Moscow, but also in other parts of Russia, this also happens.

 #5 Ignore vowel length

-When you come from English background, one mistake that many people can make is that they inadvertently increase or decrease the length of some vowels.
+When you come from an English background, one mistake that many people can make is that they inadvertently increase or decrease the length of some vowels.
 Luckily, the solution to this problem is actually easier than the problem itself.
 Because every fall in Russian has the same length.
 This might be a bit tricky to explain to you in a text, but what I recommend you to do is that you watch a lot of Russian movies and series.
-That way you will learn for yourself how good Russian pronunciation hears and feels like it will be a lot easier for you to pronounce things correctly.
+That way you will learn for yourself how good Russian pronunciation hears and feels and it will be a lot easier for you to pronounce things correctly.

 #6 Forget about the sounds ‘w’, ‘j’ and ‘th’

 This is one rule that can make it easier for you to pronounce, all you have to do is forget about a couple of sounds that are available in English in your vocabulary.
-The song that I am talking about are: w, j and th.
+The song that I am talking about are w, j and th.
 In the rare cases, that a word is translated from English to Russian and it stays the same, the following letters are used for these letters: j -> ж , w -> в and th -> т.